Anon-Planet/thgtoa/guide.md

 #### Note about plausible deniability on Linux:

 There are several ways to achieve plausible deniability on Linux[^329] and it is possible to achieve.
-Here are some more details about some of the ways I would recommend.
+Here are some more details about some of the ways we would recommend.
 All these options require some higher level of skills at using Linux.

 ##### The Detached Headers Way: